-The application for the 2018 Selection Process for the Young Professionals Program is now closed.
+The application for the 2019 Selection Process for the Young Professionals Program will be open from June 14 to July 31, 2018 (midnight EST).

 The Young Professionals Program (YPP) is a starting point for an exciting career at the World Bank Group.